LordSnoosh/SEIR2222/work/w10/d5/01-mern-infrastructure-part-2.md

 }
 ```

-Clicking the links will perform client-side navigation without triggering a page reload:
+Clicking any of the links performs client-side routing where React Router will:

+- Update the path in the address bar without causing the page to reload
+- Automatically trigger a render

 <img src="https://i.imgur.com/R5aElPF.png">